 When a tooth is lost, it is best to replace the tooth with a non-removable replacement as promptly as possible.
-You are probably familiar with traditional “bridgework”, which uses natural teeth as supports for bridges that span the space where teeth have been lost.
-Realize that these bridges have not increased the support which was present when the natural tooth was there in the mouth.
+You are probably familiar with traditional “bridgework,” which uses natural teeth as supports for bridges that span the space where teeth have been lost.
+Realize that these bridges had not increased the support, which was present when the natural tooth was there in the mouth.
 The artificial tooth of the bridge does not have a root.
 As teeth are lost, the amount of available root support in the mouth decreases.
 In effect, we have increased the load on each remaining tooth because there are fewer of them.
 This can be compared with losing fence.
 The fence is no longer as strong as it was earlier.
-In the case of the fence, it is obvious that fence posts need to be added so that the amount of support wil be increased, and similarly there area in the mouth need more support (which can be provided by replacing the missing root structure with implants).
+In the case of the fence, it is obvious that fence posts need to be added so that the amount of support will be increased, and similarly there area in the mouth need more support (which can be provided by replacing the missing root structure with implants).

 Very few things do last a lifetime.
 There are some implants which have been in the mouth for as long as thirty years.
 This is not the average.
 The average expectancy is less and varies based upon numerous variables, such as the patient’s health and proper maintenance.
 In the final analysis, whether they last a lifetime depends on how long you live and what age you are when the implant(s) are placed.
-Every natural tooth in the mouth of every living person will have one of two possible fates: it will either last until we die, or it will be removed at sometime.
-The same thing applies to implant(s).
+Every natural tooth in the mouth of every living person will have one of two possible fates: it will either last until we die, or it will be removed at some point.
+The same thing applies to implants.

 Implant procedures, which vary in complexity and extent depending on the patient’s dental condition and requirements, can involve a significant investment.
 A survey of 350 consecutive patients after completion of their implant treatment revealed that not only was it worth the investment, but that they would happily do it again.